 The free Spanish e-book section on Kindle can be reached via this link.

-RADIO AND FILM
+RADIO AND FILM / YOUTUBE

 To really immerse yourself in the sound of Spanish, there’s no better way than keeping Spanish talk radio on in the background.
 We selected one channel each from Spain, Argentina and Mexico, which have live streaming via the internet.
 These channels will give you opportunity to attune your ear to different accents, and have the advantage that they are spread through different time zones.
 Listening to them will also keep you abreast of current affairs in the Hispanic world, as well as giving you an insight into the Hispanic outlook on life.